How Often Do Motor Vehicle Accidents Lead To Injury?

 Risk Factors Affecting Motor Vehicle Accident Injury (1)

-Several factors can impact how serious your car accident is and determine whether you’re at higher risk of getting injured.
+Several factors can impact how serious your car accident is and determine whether you’re at a higher risk of getting injured.
 Understanding some of these factors can affect your decisions and the steps you take after an accident, such as getting the kind of medical care you may require.

 Driving Speed